collegedayss/Ecommerce_repo/README.md

 Do not run docker-compose up -d and docker-compose up at the same time.
 That will wipe out the DataBase as you replace the memory by reininitializing the container.
 Just Run either one and if you run docker-compose up -d remember to run docker-compose down after you're done using the container.

-# if you're running Cloud 9 please run the following command to get be set up.
+# if you're running AWS ubuntu please run the following command to get be set up.
 - bash bash.txt

+## The following is a cheat
 # Docker Commnads

 To Shut down your Docker Image enter the following command.